 - A plain, formal, dark colored dress coat, midthigh or below in length may be worn out- side or in the entrance hall.
-Brightly coloured coats, ski jackets, denim jackets and jackets with slogans are not allowed. - Hooded sweatshirts and fleeces are not acceptable as outdoor coats. - An ISA college jacket or vest may be worn outside or in the entrance hall. - A plain, dark colored raincoat may be worn outside in inclement weather. - Outerwear is not to be worn anywhere in the school building.
-Students are reminded that if they are cold in the classroom, they should consider wearing the ISA college jacket. - An ISA burgundy or navy-blue scarf may be worn as part of the student uniform. - Hats and sunglasses may not be worn anywhere in the school.
+Brightly coloured coats, ski jackets, denim jackets and jackets with slogans are not allowed. - Hooded sweatshirts and fleeces are not acceptable as outdoor coats. - An ISA college jacket or the student's own jacket may be worn outside or in the entrance hall. - A plain, dark colored raincoat may be worn outside in inclement weather. - Outerwear is not to be worn anywhere in the school building.
+Students are reminded that if they are cold in the classroom, they should consider wearing the ISA college jacket. - Hats and sunglasses may not be worn anywhere in school.